 "The elk populations would be reduced on the refuge

-complex primarily through hunting and kept at a level
+complex primarily through hunting and kept at a levelthat would foster recovery and improve the long-term

 health of native plant communities.
 The Service would